Pieter-Rees/pokecatch/README.md

 ### Game Mechanics
 - 🎯 Multiple catching strategies:
   - Safari Balls for direct capture attempts
-  - Berries to increase catch rate
+  - Rocks to make Pocket Monsters angry (easier to catch but more likely to flee)
-  - Mud to decrease flee rate
+  - Bait to make Pocket Monsters eat (harder to catch but less likely to flee)
 - 💰 In-game economy with:
   - Currency earned from successful captures
   - Shop system for purchasing items